Giant Hogweed

 Foliage

-The leaves are deeply lobed, sharply pointed.
-They can be up to 9.8 feet in breadth.
+The leaves are deeply lobed, sharply pointed, up to 5 feet wide.

 Flowers

 Flowering occurs in late spring to early summer.
-The white flowers are on a large umbrella-shaped head at that can be up to 2.5 feet in diameter, with 50+ rays per cluster.
+The white flowers are on a large umbrella-shaped head at that can be up to 2.5 feet wide, with 50+ rays per cluster.

 Fruit